DmitryBondarenko1/solid-spoon/Console.md

  - Automated insertion of paired brackets, quotes and braces
  - Scrolling through the history of commands using the arrow keys
  - Quick documentation lookup

+ **Configuring Color Scheme (darcula etc)**

+As above said, you can flexibly tune IntelliJ's view according to your preferences.
+In particular, can individually configure color, font style, and highlighting rules for input, error, and output messages.